 Menelaus and Helen

 A title that could just so easily read ‘Paris and Helen’, this Ancient Greek tale is definitely one for the romantics.
-Helen was famed to be the most-beautiful woman in the Ancient Greek world, attracting dozens of suitors for her hand in marriage.
+Helen was famed to be the most beautiful woman in the Ancient Greek world, attracting dozens of suitors for her hand in marriage.

 Menelaus was the lucky man who eventually took her as a wife but it was far from smooth sailing.
 Trojan Paris won the gift of being able to take the most beautiful woman as his wife when judging a contest between the goddesses Athena, Aphrodite and Hera.

-While these stories look back at some of the most famous romances in history, there are plenty of modern day sweethearts which can continue to inspire us.
+While these stories look back at some of the most famous romances in history, there are plenty of modern-day sweethearts which can continue to inspire us.
 Whether in literature or on the screen, epic love stories are told on a daily basis – just look at modern day soap operas!

 Relationships such as that between odd-couple Roy and Hayley Cropper and argumentative lovers Jack and Vera Duckworth in Coronation Street have captivated audiences for years and given the 21st Century some of its most memorable TV moments.
-These stories often take inspiration from the love stories of the past and provide us all with hope that, in our everyday lives, we too might fall in love and enjoy our own epic romance that not even Homer could rival!
+These stories often take inspiration from the love stories of the past and provide us all with the hope that, in our everyday lives, we too might fall in love and enjoy our own epic romance that not even Homer could rival!